Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

-Product Hunt gives the users access to an [API](https://API.producthunt.com/v1/docs) which can be easily used to make simple read-only request as long as you have an access\_token.
+Product Hunt gives the users access to an [API](https://API.producthunt.com/v1/docs) which can be easily used to make simple read-only requests as long as you have an access\_token.
 This token can be obtained by creating an account and going to the [API dashboard](https://API.producthunt.com/v2/oauth/applications).